Betoken/Whitepaper/BetokenWhitepaper.md

 $$
 shares = \frac{X}{totalFunds} \times totalShareSupply
 $$
-When they withdraw $X​$ Ether, they have to burn some of their shares, the amount of which is determined by the same equation.
+When they withdraw $X$ Ether, they have to burn some of their shares, the amount of which is determined by the same equation.
 During the first cycle, when there's no money in the fund, we simply use:
 $$
 shares = constant \times X
 $$